-Under the Equality Act 2010, service providers and businesses should make provision for special communication needs.
+Under the Equality Act 2010, service providers and businesses should make provisions for special communication needs.
 This includes enabling Deaf and hard of hearing people to access services by textphone, fax, email and SMS text messaging.
 Service providers should also provide BSL interpreters, lip-speakers, notetakers and speech-to-text operators for all meetings and appointments.
 This includes health and social care providers, education, benefits agencies, housing associations and businesses.
 You should request an interpreter when you make an appointment.
-There are several different ways of communicating if you have a hearing loss.
+There are several different ways of communicating if you have hearing loss.

 Lipreading Communication Support Groups

-The aim of the groups is to provide an opportunity for people to learn and practise their lipreading skills in a friendly, informal atmosphere, and to share experiences and feelings about living with a hearing loss.
+The aim of the groups is to provide an opportunity for people to learn and practise their lipreading skills in a friendly, informal atmosphere, and to share experiences and feelings about living with hearing loss.

 For more information, contact your social worker if you have one, or contact deafPLUS on: